vidyagames998/vidyagames998.github.io/eldenring/index.md

 You are invincible while a door opening animation is playing, use this to your advantage.
 You are sometimes invincible when dodging, using a spirit ash, or getting on or off a horse.
 Look up i-frames in elden ring to learn more.

-Random and rarely walls disappear when you hit them.
+Occasionally walls disappear when you hit them, if a wall looks out of place don't be afraid to smack it.

 ## Opening area

-Grab the item, head out, enjoy the scenary, take a left and die to the boss.
+Grab the item(finger), head out, enjoy the scenary, take a left and die to the boss.
 If you manage to beat him (near impossible for a beginner) run off the ledge.

-The key to defeating this boss is timing shield blocks precisely allowing you to perry, but this is not easy to learn and beating this boss will take a lot of unneeded practice.
+The key to defeating this boss is timing shield blocks precisely allowing you to perry, but this is not easy to learn and beating this boss will take a lot of practice.

 ## When you wake